International Conference on Defects in Semiconductors

 Semiconductors in Gatlinburg in 1959 (now known as ICDS 1) until becoming a separate meeting for ICDS 16.
 The ICDS covers both basic and applied research topics, with special emphasis on applications of results to semiconducting materials and semiconductors-based device functionality.
 Traditionally, the ICDS has been held every 2 years in various cities around the world with frequent associated proceedings.
-A previous conference (ICDS 29) was held in Matsue, Japan, from 31 July to 4 August 2017 and was attended by researchers from 32 countries.

-ICDS 31 was hosted by the University of Oslo between 25 and 30 July 2021.
-Its proceedings was published as part of a special topic issue of the Journal of Applied Physics.
+The most recent ICDS (the 33nd) was at Fudan University, Shanghai, September 15−19th, 2025.
+Both the Corbett and Haller prizes were awarded at the meeting.

-The next ICDS (the 32nd) will be in Rehoboth Beach, Delaware, September 10-15th, 2023.
+The next ICDS (34) will be at the University of Strathclyde, Glasgow between July 26−29th, 2027, and will include a tutorial day on the 25th.

 Corbett Prize

 The Corbett Prize is awarded at the meetings to a young scientist for an outstanding contribution given at the ICDS.
 The prize is named in memory of James W. Corbett, one of the pioneers in the field of defects in semiconductors, who was known for helping and encouraging young researchers.
 The prize has been awarded at every ICDS since 1995.